brandghost/brandghost-mcp/README.md

 # brandghost-mcp
-The MCP server for LLMs to interact with BranGhost
+The MCP server for LLMs to interact with BrandGhost